testdeck/testdeck/README.md

 ## Watcher
-The `mocha-typescript` comes with a watcher script that runs the TypeScript compiler in watch mode, and upon successful compilations runs the mocha tests, concatinating the output of both.
+The `mocha-typescript` comes with a watcher script that runs the TypeScript compiler in watch mode, and upon successful compilations runs the mocha tests, concatenating the output of both.
 This in combination with the support for "only":
 ``` TypeScript
 @suite class One {
     @test.only method1() {}